+Traffic "impacts to Lake Washington

+Boulevard should be considered Access

+points should be limited

-Traffic impacts to Lake Washington Boulevard should be considered.
-Access points should be limited flow, the number of access points to Planned Area 15 should be strictly limited and controlled.
+A major consideration in the design of Planned Area 15 should be the impact of traffic on Lake Washington Boulevard.
+On- or off-site improvements, including signalization, channelization, and lane reconfiguration, should be required as necessary to mitigate identified traffic impacts.
+In order to minimize disruption of traffic flow, the number of access points to Planned Area 15 should be strictly limited and controlled.
 West of the Boulevard, the primary point of access should be located at the intersection of Lake Washington Boulevard and Lakeview Drive.
 East of the Boulevard, more than one primary point of access may be necessary due to the divided ownership pattern.
 Nevertheless, the number of access points should be kept to the smallest possible number.

-New Payagraph here. - See thacked
+New Paragraph here.